Beneficial and Harmful Explanatory Machine Learning: Experiments

-Furthermore, we assume that (H3 Null) machine learned theory does not improve verbal response quality.
+Furthermore, we assume that (H3 Null) machine learned theory does not improve textual answer quality.
 Results (Table \ref{table:sanity_test}) show higher proportion of HQ responses for machine-aided learning than self-learning in category $win\_2$.
-Thus, for $win\_2$, we reject this null hypothesis which means H3 is confirmed in category $win\_2$ where the machine explanations result in more high quality verbal responses being provided.
+Thus, for $win\_2$, we reject this null hypothesis which means H3 is confirmed in category $win\_2$ where the machine explanations result in more high quality textual answers being provided.

 We assume that (H4 Null) learning a descriptively complex theory does not affect comprehension harmfully.
 When $P$ is the program learned by $MIPlain$, $B(P, H)$ for two samples correspond to program class with size no larger than 4.
 Only $win\_3$ which has a larger size of seven after unfolding exceeds these cognitive bounds.
 As harmful effects (Figure \ref{fig:island_amazon_performance_test} and \ref{fig:island_bamberg_performance_test}) have been observed in category $win\_3$, this null hypothesis is rejected and H4 is confirmed as learning a complex machine learned theory has a harmful effect on comprehension.
 We also assume that (H5 Null) applying a theory without a sufficiently low cognitive cost has a beneficial effect on comprehension.
-Given that the predicate $win\_1$ in $MIPlain$'s learned theory does not have a low cognitive cost, we reject this null hypothesis since no significant beneficial effect has been observed.
-This null hypothesis is therefore rejected and we confirm H5 -- knowledge application requiring much cognitive resource does not result in better comprehension.
+According to Remark \ref{remark:2}, given sufficient training examples $E$, $MIGO$'s learning algorithm as $\bar{M}$ and $\phi$ = $\{ move/2, won/1, number\_of\_pairs/3\}$, the predicate $win\_1$ in $MIPlain$'s learned theory does not have a lower cognitive cost: for all queries x of winning in one move, $Cog(win\_1, x) \, \geq \, CogP(E, \bar{M}, \phi, x)$.
+We reject this null hypothesis since no significant beneficial effect has been observed in category $win\_1$.
+Therefore, we confirm H5 -- knowledge application requiring much cognitive resource does not result in better comprehension.

 The performance analysis (Figure \ref{fig:island_amazon_performance_test}) demonstrates a comprehension difference between self learning and machine-aided learning in category $win\_2$.
 An explanatory effect has not been observed for the student sample.
 While the conflicting results suggest that a larger sample size would likely ensure consistency of statistical evidence, the patterns in results suggest more significant results in category $win\_2$ than $win\_1$ and $win\_3$.
 The predicate $win\_2$ in the program learned by $MIPlain$ satisfies both constraints on hypothesis space bound for knowledge acquisition and cognitive cost for knowledge application.
 In addition, the cognitive window explains the lack of beneficial effects of predicates $win\_1$ and $win\_3$.
 The former does not have a lower cognitive cost for execution so that operational errors cannot be reduced, thus there has been no observable effects.
 The latter is a complex rule with a larger hypothesis space for human participants to search from and harmful effects have been observed due to partial knowledge being learned.